 Knowing that, David worked backwards to figure out his manufacturing timeline since he would be working with a high-quality Italian manufacturer overseas to make his jeans.
 He knew that most brands do 4-7 prototypes of each new article of clothing, but he was confident that since he had a highly-vetted and experienced Italian manufacturer working with him, he could get the perfect pre-production jeans sample in one try.

 David figured that if he made a first prototype, reviewed it, and gave feedback to the factory for a second pre-production sample, he could then approve his production order, and in total, the process would take 19 weeks.
 He added a few weeks for buffer just in case, and decided to start his private label manufacturing process on February 28, 24 weeks (6 months) before August 30.

-Calculate Your Lowest Cost Per Unit
+Getting the Lowest Cost Per Jeans Unit

 David used to buy 100 jeans from his wholesaler for $87 each at the wholesale price, spending a total of $8,700.
 He then retailed these jeans at his boutique for $175 each.
 His profit margin was $88 per unit with the traditional wholesale model.

 On the contrary, for private label garment manufacturing, MakersValley connected him with an independent manufacturer in Italy that quoted him $19 per jean to produce his own Made in Italy jeans design with 100% Italian denim.
 The business decision was an easy one.